Last Updated on June 28, 2022

 Maintaining the look of a car makes your car to remain attractive and look new.
 One of the best ways to maintain the look of a car is by painting it.
-This is especially when there are dents, scratches or when the paint on the car is already fading out.
+This is especially when there are dents, scratches, or when the paint on the car is already fading out.

-Things You Will Need
+Things You Will Need Before Painting

-- Car you intend to paint.
+- The car you intend to paint.

 - A nice color of gloss paint or any type of paint you prefer (4 quarts for a normal car, or more if you are painting a bigger car).

 - Sandpaper, of the right grit(s)